Rome's best cathedrals

 What are the Major Basilicas of Rome?

-This is because in the fourteenth century Pope Boniface VIII established by the bull "Antiquorum fida relatio" a holy year and indulgences to forgive sins to those who confess them and visit the tombs of the apostles St. Peter and St. Paul in the basilicas of St. Peter and St. Paul Outside the Walls.
+The Major Basilicas are by papal designation the most important temples of Christianity.
+This is because in the 14th century Pope Boniface VIII established through the bull "Antiquorum fida relatio" a holy year and indulgences to forgive sins to those who confessed them and who visited the tombs of the apostles St. Peter and St. Paul in the Basilicas of St. Peter and St. Paul Outside the Walls.

 The word "basilica" means "notable church" and refers to a Christian temple that, because of its antiquity, majesty or because of the services celebrated in it, enjoys certain privileges.